api-platform/docs/distribution/index.md

 and how to extend API Platform to fit your needs.
 API Platform is incredibly efficient for prototyping and Rapid Application Development (RAD).
 But the framework is mostly designed to create complex API-driven projects, far beyond simple CRUD apps.
-It benefits from **strong extension points** and is **is continuously optimized for performance.** It powers numerous high-traffic websites.
+It benefits from **strong extension points** and it is **continuously optimized for performance.** It powers numerous high-traffic websites.

 API Platform has a built-in HTTP cache invalidation system which allows to make API Platform apps blazing fast, and it uses [Varnish](https://varnish-cache.org/) by default.
 Read more in the chapter